Danny Kirwan: Welch and Kirwan

-Welch and Kirwan

-Welch's contrasting attitudes towards Kirwan – on one hand, a difficult personal relationship, and on the other his respect for Kirwan's musicianship – were a point of focus during the sixteen months they were together in Fleetwood Mac.
-Fleetwood remembered, "The two of them were very different as people and as musicians."
-A "personality clash" developed and by 1972, under the strain of touring, Kirwan was arguing with Welch and "picking fights".
+Welch's contrasting attitudes towards Kirwan – on one hand, a difficult personal relationship, and on the other his great respect for Kirwan's musicianship – were a point of focus during the sixteen months they were together in Fleetwood Mac.
+Fleetwood remembered that they were "very different as people and as musicians".
+A personality clash developed and by 1972, under the strain of touring, Kirwan was arguing with Welch and "picking fights".

 Welch commented later, "Danny was a brilliant musician [but he] wasn't a very lighthearted person, to say the least.
 He probably shouldn't have been drinking as much as he did, even at his young age.
 He was always very intense about his work, as I was, but he didn't seem to ever be able to distance himself from it and laugh about it.
 Danny was the definition of 'deadly serious'."

 Welch recalled, "I thought he was a nice kid, but a little bit paranoid, a little bit disturbed.
 He would always take things I said wrongly.
 He would take offence at things for no reason ...
 I thought it was just me, but as I got to know the rest of the band, they'd say 'Oh yes, Danny, a little... strange'."
 Welch also suspected that Kirwan did not appreciate his musical style.
 "I think Danny thought I was too clever a player ... too jazzy, too many weird notes.
 I don't feel he loved my stuff to death."

 In a Penguin Q&A session in 1999, Welch said, "Danny Kirwan was a very innovative and exciting player, singer, and writer.
 He was a very intuitive musician ... he played with surprising maturity and soulfulness.
 I always loved Danny's playing in Fleetwood Mac and on his solo work.
 His Second Chapter is one of the sweetest albums I have."